finessevanes/ltad-coach/backend/README.md

 This is the backend API for the AI Coach platform.
 It validates assessments with client-calculated metrics, manages data in Firebase, and serves the frontend application.

 > **Note**: The architecture has evolved from the original PRD.
 Video analysis (MediaPipe) now runs client-side, with the backend serving as a validated write proxy.
-AI agents (Phase 7) are not yet implemented.
+AI agents (Phase 7) are fully implemented and operational.

 [← Back to Project Overview](../README.md)